Lisa Parry Arnold

 Rick Sayre, CG, CGL, FUGA, is a long-time researcher and instructor in genealogical topics.
 He coordinates the Using Maps in Genealogy course at the Institute of Genealogy and Historical Research at Samford University.
 He also instructs in the Advanced Methodology course, the Techniques and Technology course, the Advanced Military courses, and a variety of other IGHR courses.
 Rick and his wife Pam coordinate the Advanced Land course offered by the Salt Lake Institute of Genealogy (SLIG) and the Advanced Land course at the Genealogical Research Institute of Pittsburgh (GRIP).

-Rick co-coordinates with Judy Russell, JD, CG, CGL, the Law School for Genealogists at GRIP and the FHL Law Library course at SLIG.
+Rick co-coordinates with Judy Russell, JD, CG, CGL, "The Law School for Genealogists" at GRIP and the "Family History Law Library" course at SLIG.
 He also lectures at national conferences and presents nationwide seminars.
 His areas of expertise encompass records of the National Archives, the Bureau of Land Management, and the Daughters of the American Revolution, including military records, land records, using maps in genealogy, urban research, and government documents.
 Rick is experienced in the localities of western Pennsylvania and Ohio.

 Craig Roberts Scott, MA, CG, FUGA